Das EFX: Influence

 From the time of their debut in 1992 to 1993, several elements of their style were adopted by other hip-hop artists, including Lords of the Underground, Fu-Schnickens, Kris Kross, Common and even, to a lesser extent, Public Enemy.
 The 1996 BLACKstreet song "No Diggity", with "diggity" meaning "doubt", bears a title phonetically identical to the track "No Diggedy" on DAS EFX's 1995 release Hold It Down.

-Chappelle's Show

-Comedian Dave Chappelle has made numerous references to DAS EFX's unique style and lyrics in sketches of his popular Chappelle's Show.
-In one sketch, a teenage Chappelle tells his girlfriend "I riggity-realize that I liggity-love you."
-In another, Chappelle as President Bush announced that a country named "Riggity-Row" will join the Coalition of the willing.
-In yet another sketch, Chappelle as a news presenter announces the opening lyrics of "They Want EFX" as a special report.